Boedepapas/HashGuard/backend/BACKEND_SPECIFICATION.md

 - ✅ Keys loaded from environment variables
 - ✅ `.env.example` template for users
 - ✅ `.env` ignored in `.gitignore`
-- ✅ Works without keys (free fallback)
+- ✅ Requires user-provided keys (no anonymous fallback)

 ### IPC Security
 - ✅ Localhost only (127.0.0.1:54321)